Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Conditional access policies only affect users who have Azure Active Directory (Azure AD)-joined devices.
+### Conditional access policies only affect users who have Microsoft Entra ID-joined devices.

 - [ ] Yes.
 - [x] No.